Taking a Compassionate Look at Adult ADHD

 You can reach your potential and regain hope by empowering yourself with knowledge and effective coping skills.
 Treatment often involves a multimodal approach that may include education, counseling, medication, behavioral/self-management skills, stress management, or organizational coaching.

-If you are struggling with adult ADHD, give us a call at Progressing Minds at (210) 239-1399 to set up an appointment.
+If you are struggling with adult ADHD, contact us to set up an appointment for individual therapy.
 We can provide you with personal treatment recommendations and strengthen you with tools to help you manage your symptoms effectively.

 Dr. Garcia-Bravo is a licensed bilingual psychologist and the co-owner of Progressing Minds, PLLC in San Antonio, TX.
-She specializes in working with adults, and provides psychological assessments and individual therapy.
 Her goals are to help you identify your strengths, gain a better understanding of your underlying difficulties, ensure that you feel validated and supported, and help you develop a concrete course of action to meet your goals.
-If you would like to learn more about our services or make an appointment, please use our contact form or call us at (210) 239-1399.
+If you would like to learn more about our individual therapy services or to make an appointment, please use our contact form.